Alakbar Huseynov

 Alakbar Huseynov (Ələkbər Hüseynov; July 7, 1961 – August 2, 2007) was an Azerbaijani film, television and theater actor; a puppeteer; comedian; and theater director.
 He was the former head director of the Baku Puppet Theatre, and was a Honored Artist of Azerbaijan (2000).
 Huseynov was famous for his comedy roles, but also was the host of the children's television show, Each of Us is a Flower.

 Career

 Huseynov was born in Baku, Azerbaijan.
 He graduated from the Azerbaijan State University of Culture and Arts in 1982.

 He started his career in Shaki State Drama Theater.
-Since 1988 he is an actor of Baku Puppet Theatre; and from 2006 until 2007 he was the director of this theater.
+Since 1988 he was an actor of Baku Puppet Theatre; and from 2006 until 2007 he was the director of this theater.
 In 1994, Huseynov was a laureate of the Humay Award.
 In 2007, he was awarded with Order of the Smile.

-He died on August 2, 2007 from complications of Hepatitis C.
+He died on August 2, 2007, from complications of Hepatitis C.